networkop/tkng/content/services/clusterIP/dataplane/iptables.md

 {{< / highlight >}}

-The final `MASQUERADE` action ensures that the return packets follow the same way back, even if they were originated from outside of the Kubernetes cluster.
+The final `MASQUERADE` action ensures that the return packets follow the same way back, even if they were originated outside of the Kubernetes cluster.

 {{% notice info %}}
 The above sequence of lookups may look long an inefficient but bear in mind that this is only done once, for the first packet of the flow and the remainder of the session gets offloaded to Netfilter's connection tracking system.